WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Jennifer-Ding/aida-checkin-meetings.md

 * Andrew on a huge download of DCE info/strategy
 #### What did you achieve?
 * Submission for [MozFest Trustworthy AI Working Group](https://www.mozillafestival.org/en/working-groups/lead-a-working-group-project/) with Anne - focus on community-centred AI development
-* Contributing to a review of the Mitigating bias in AI working group
+* Contributing to a review of the Mitigating bias in AI class
 * Feedback on final paper for UKRI on AI Research Infra
 #### What did you struggle with?
 * Understanding BigScience next steps (for now I'm trying to get out the blog post, joining their working group)
-* What to do about IDEO
+* What to do about IDEO (draft e-mail response with Aida/Arielle - in touch by ___)
 #### What would you like to work on next week?
-* Schedule meetings with Lawrence, Dom, Pranay, Rebecca (Growing Underground) for late July
+* Schedule meetings with DCE folks (Growing Underground) for late July
 * ASG Mapathon planning/execution
 * Scoping for DyME-CHH next steps + plan for LCAT trip
-* Turing Commons (Clau) @ Turing Way Collab Cafe
+* Turing Commons @ Turing Way Collab Cafe
 * OLS application
+* AM: AM to schedule meeting with V team (legal)
+* AM: JD to get in touch with T&V (DPO)
+* AM: Schedule RAM + Events meeting
 * AM: Contact Data Wrangler about Big Team Science symposia
+* AM: Ping MB/GS to schedule impact meeting for late July/early Aug (try to avoid 19 July)
 #### Where do you need help?
 * Questions about TRIC:DTs + Model Interoperability
 * Questions about PhD